pcaston/OpenPeerPower.github.io/source/_integrations/logger.markdown

 *timestamp* *log-level* *thread* [**namespace**] *message*
 where **namespace** is the *<component_namespace>* currently logging.

-In the example, do note the difference between 'glances_api' and 'homeassistant.components.glances' namespaces, both of which are at root.
+In the example, do note the difference between 'glances_api' and 'openpeerpower.components.glances' namespaces, both of which are at root.
 They are logged by different APIs.

 If you want to know the namespaces in your own environment then check your log files on startup.
-You will see INFO log messages from homeassistant.loader stating `loaded <component> from <namespace>`.
+You will see INFO log messages from openpeerpower.loader stating `loaded <component> from <namespace>`.
 Those are the namespaces available for you to set a `log level` against.

 ### Log Levels